FatherStorm/Earthquakeproject.com/README.md

 Earthquakeproject.com
 =====================

-This project site is designed to track earthquaked worlswide in a easy-to-understand visual format.
+This project site is designed to track earthquakes worldwide in a easy-to-understand visual format.

 questions? fatherstorm.at.gmail.dot.com